letianjiang05/Notebook/Digital Logic/Topic 3 Integrated gate circuit and flip-flop.md

     - Hold time
 - FF Applications

-# Logic Levels
-- **logic levels**: The voltages used to represent logic 0 or 1
-    - HIGH: $[V_{H(min)}, V_{H(max)}]$
-    - Unacceptable: $[V_{H(max)}, V_{L(min)}]$
-    - LOW: $[V_{L(min)}, V_{L(max)}]$
-    - No overlap between the accepted range of HIGH levels and the accepted range of LOW levels.

-# Logic Families
-## Bipolar IC Elements and Operations
-The main elements of a bipolar IC are resistors, diodes (which are also capacitors) and transistors.
-Basically, there are two types of operations in bipolar ICs:
-1. Saturated, and
-2. Non-saturated.

-In saturated logic, the transistors in the IC are driven to saturation, whereas in the case of non-saturated logic, the transistors are not driven into saturation.

-## MOS Logic Families

-MOS devices are unipolar devices and only MOSFETs are employed in MOS logic circuits.

-The MOS logic families are:

-1. PMOS,
-2. NMOS, and
-3. CMOS (5-V and low-voltage CMOS)

-## Saturated Bipolar Logic Families
-1. Resistor–transistor logic (RTL),
-2. Direct–coupled transistor logic (DCTL),
-3. Integrated–injection logic (I²L),
-4. Diode–transistor logic (DTL),
-5. High–threshold logic (HTL)
-6. Transistor–transistor logic (TTL)

-## Non-Saturated Bipolar Logic Families
-1. Schottky TTL
-2. Emitter-coupled logic (ECL).

-## Characteristics of Digital ICs

-The various characteristics of digital ICs used to compare their performances are:

-1. Speed of operation
-2. Power dissipation
-3. Figure of merit
-4. Fan-out
-5. Current and voltage parameters
-6. Noise immunity,
-7. Operating temperature range,
-8. Power supply requirements
-9. Flexibilities available.

 # Switching characteristics of semiconductor devices
 - Digital waveforms consist of voltage levels that are changing back and forth between the HIGH and LOW levels.
 - **Rising edge** (or positive edge) happens when digital signal goes from LOW to HIGH.